kingston-hackSpace/All-about_LEDs/Powering_LEDs.md

 At hackSpace, power supplies are often recommended for **prototyping and experimentation**, as they are widely available and easy to use **—as long as the LED type allows it.**

 ---
-### LED drivers
+### Constant-current LED drivers

-An LED driver is a constant‑current power source specifically designed for bare or high‑power LEDs.
+Constant-current LED drivers regulate current rather than voltage, protecting bare or high-power LEDs that lack built-in current limiting.

 **Suitable for:**